 - In the Layers panel, hold down the Shift key and click on the bottom group.
 Now all groups should be active.
-The Background layer should not be active. - In the Tool Options, click on the Align and Distribute icon (3 dots) and then click on the Distribute Vertical Centers icon.
+The Background layer should not be active. - In the Tool Options, click on the Distribute Centers icon.

 NOTE: A group of layers reacts as if it's one single layer.
 You can align and distribute groups without affecting the position of the layers inside the group.